michu5696/sablier-sdk/README.md

 ## Notes & Tips

+- Metrics in this version are computed over a fixed 80-day simulation window, as the simulation period is currently set to 80 days from the execution date.
+Future releases will allow users to configure the simulation horizon dynamically.
 - Select scenarios by name/ID rather than index; list order can change.
 - For stable tails, use larger `n_samples` (e.g., ≥ 100) and avoid re‑simulation between comparisons.
 - Portfolio tests are stored locally in `~/.sablier/portfolios.db`.